 Day 5: Lahinch to Doolin via the Cliffs of Moher

-You'll eventually reach your accommodation in the small town of Doolin, a regional staple famous for its amazing traditional Irish music.
+You'll eventually reach your accommodation in the small town of Doolin, famous for its traditional Irish music.
 After settling in, head out to McGann's Pub which features local musicians nearly every night of the year.

 Day 6: Doolin Loop Through the Burren

-Today, as you cycle through Northern Clare, you'll experience one of the most spectacular regions of Ireland, The Burren.
-The landscape is filled with limestone "slabs", rocky hillsides, and a variety of ancient rock formations.
-You'll have the freedom to park your bike and walk across sections of these “paving slabs” and explore the amazing flora hidden in the cracks & crevices.
+Today, as you cycle through Northern Clare, you'll experience one of the most spectacular regions of Ireland, the Burren.
+The landscape is filled with limestone slabs, rocky hillsides, and a variety of ancient rock formations.
+You'll have the freedom to park your bike and walk across sections of the slabs and explore the amazing flora hidden in the cracks and crevices.

-The quaint, arts-centric village of Ballyvaughan is a beautiful place to refresh and enjoy some local food.
-Take a walk out to Ballyvaughan Pier to enjoy views of Galway Bay before returning to Doolin.
+The quaint, artsy village of Ballyvaughan is a beautiful place to enjoy some local food.
+Take a walk to Ballyvaughan Pier to enjoy views of Galway Bay before returning to Doolin.